Wil-Ro/Blog/README.md

 ## TODO
 - new idea, add a setting to specify title of the page (title being the text in the tab of a browser)
 - add the ability to cite in the markdown (md4c can take alterations like this)
+- add a "latest change" section to the front page